sebamglobant/interview-challenge/README.md

 Best of luck!

 # how it works
-This project in build with gradle, so can run in the root folder:
+This project in build with gradle, so you can run in the project's root folder:

 ```
 ./gradlew bootRun